mstksg/inCode/copy/entries/singletons-4.md

     Remember the important principle that your type family must mirror the implementation of the functions that use it.

-    And, for fun, use `appendHallways` to implement `appendSomeHallways`:
+    Next, for fun, use `appendHallways` to implement `appendSomeHallways`:

     ```haskell
-    type SomeHallway = Sigma [DoorState] (TyCon1 Hallway)

-    appendSomeHallways
-        :: SomeHallway
-        -> SomeHallway
-        -> SomeHallway
+    !!!singletons/Door4Final.hs "type SomeHallway" "appendSomeHallways"4
     ```

 3. Can you use `Sigma` to define a door that must be knockable?

-    To do this, try directly defining the defunctionalization symbol `KnockableDoor :: DoorState ~> Type` (or use singletons to generate it for you) so that:
+    To do this, try directly defining the defunctionalization symbol `KnockableDoor :: DoorState ~> Type` (or use singletons to generate it for you --- remember that *singletons* can also promote type families) so that:

     ```haskell
     type SomeKnockableDoor = Sigma DoorState KnockableDoor